dmit1530-2021/assignment-1-flexbox-layout/README.md

 ## Submission

-Push the assignment files to the GitHub Classroom assignment before the **due date of Sunday, Oct 18th at 11:55pm**.
+Push the assignment files to the GitHub Classroom assignment before the **due date of Sunday, Feb 14th at 11:50pm**.

 **LATE ASSIGNMENTS WILL NOT BE ACCEPTED**